 Congrats!
 You've generated your first piece of data using this software.
 You might notice that your image quality is poor for figures shown in the app, this is because the software shows png files.
-Don't worry, both a png and a higherquality pdf version of the plot are saved in whichever directory you specified in Step 2.
-This is true for subsequently generated figures.
+Don't worry, both a png and a higher-